 The difference between checking accounts and savings accounts is that the former is typically used to pay recurring bills or common expenses, while savings accounts are used to keep emergency funds and earn interest on your savings over time.
 Most savings accounts have a monthly limit of six transactions.
 With checking accounts, there are rarely any limits in place.

-Will my checking account earn interest?
+Do checking accounts earn interest?

 Do I have to pay to have a checking account?

-Some institutions charge monthly maintenance fees.
+Some institutions can charge setup or initial fees, as well as monthly maintenance fees.
+While most of these fees are explicitly stated, others are hidden in the fine print, so you should always check your contract before signing it.
 That said, many of these fees can be waived if you meet certain criteria.
-For instance, some checking accounts will require you to maintain a particular monthly balance.
+For instance, some checking accounts will require you to maintain a particular monthly balance, while others charge for monthly wire transfers.
 If you fall short, you will have to pay the fee for that month.
-Currently, there are many 0-fee options available.
+Currently, there are many zero or low fee options available.

-The best way to be completely aware of any potential fees is to carefully read and analyze all the terms and conditions before signing up.
-Marketing practices tend to veer toward highlighting the best a company has to offer in order to close the deal.
-We encourage readers to inquire about any possible charges and deductions to their accounts before they can happen.
+Some companies don’t have a minimum balance requirement, while those that require it do so to incentivize you to grow funds in your checking or deposit account.
+Others charge monthly maintenance fees as low as $1, regardless of your balance.
+The best way to be completely aware of potential fees is to carefully read all the terms and conditions before signing up.
+Marketing practices tend to veer toward highlighting the best a company has to offer to close the deal.
+We encourage readers to always inquire about any possible charges and deductions to their accounts.